opencog/sensory/DesignNotes-C.md

 heart.
 It says that actions, and the result of those actions, should be described by a `ChoiceLink` of `Section`s.
-The [current filesys example](examples/filesys.scm), as it stands, treats this as a DTD and attempts to manually pick it apart and create just one single link.
+The [current filesys example](examples/filesys.scm), as it stands, treats this as a IDL/DTD and attempts to manually pick it apart and create just one single link.
 And ... almost works but fails.
 Because it's complicated.
 This hooking-up of things needs to be abstracted and automated.
 How?

-Part of the problem is that there's a DTD for the filesys commands, but no matching connector-sets describing the pipeline.
+Part of the problem is that there's a IDL/DTD for the filesys commands, but no matching connector-sets describing the pipeline.
 So we really
 want:
 * An API for terminal I/O
-* An LG-style DTD for the terminal I/O
+* An LG-style IDL/DTD for the terminal I/O
 * A linker that can construct a pipeline from the Filesys 'ls' command to the terminal.
 The linker auto-connects, so that none of the icky code in the demo would need to be written.